Bounty556/CToolhu/README.md

 Question groups are supported when copying Quizzes, as long as they do not pull from a question bank.
 Question groups that pull from question banks are not stored in any retrievable way in the API for a quiz, and thus can not be copied/pasted.

 Regardless of what you're copying, POST endpoints do have data limits.
-If you're copying extremely large objects (>100kb), there's a good chance it won't paste.
+If you're copying extremely large objects (>10kb), there's a good chance it won't paste.
+As of 1.2.0, large objects have their descriptions replaced so they can be pasted still.

 ## Installation